rickgode/Windows-RotorHazard-Install/README.md

 ![USB Node](img/usbnode.png)

-5. Once you have your USB Node, plug it in your computer, go to the device manager and make note of the com port (you'll need it later)
+5. Once you have your USB Node, plug it in your computer, go to the device manager and make note of the com port (you'll need it later).

 ![COM Port](img/com.gif)